owlchester/kanka-docs/docs/features/permissions.md

 # Permissions

 Permissions in Kanka are a complex subject, with several permissions systems all working in tandem.
-The first element of permissions is on the campaign itself, followed by entities, and lastly by elements attached to an entity.
+The first element of permissions is on the campaign itself, followed by entries, and lastly by elements attached to an entry.

 ## Campaign Permissions